Looking for a mind-blowing, captivating and enthralling summer festival? In Edinburgh, you’re spoilt for choice!

 Set against the backdrop of Edinburgh’s impressive castle, The Royal Edinburgh Military Tattoo is one of the most special events in Edinburgh’s calendar.

 From humble beginnings in 1950, it now attracts local and international audiences and a dazzling display of over 800 UK and international performers.
-Massed pipe bands, precision drilling, dancing and stunning imagery will transform the Castle’s esplanade into a scene of wonder.
+Massed pipe bands, precision drilling, dancing and stunning imagery transform the Castle’s esplanade into a scene of wonder.

-See the Royal Edinburgh Military Tattoo between 01 and 23 August 2025.
+See the Royal Edinburgh Military Tattoo between 07 and 29 August 2026.

 Edinburgh Art Festival